Created on 01-04-2020 at 10:21 AM

 Patrik, what are you doing now?

-"I live with my family in Stockholm and work in real estate.
+"I live with my family in Stockholm and work in property.
 But once or twice a year I come to Munich and call in at Säbener Straße."

 You made history in Hamburg in 2001.
 Your free kick in added time gave FCB the league title.
 That was after it looked like it was lost.